aellxx/aellxx.github.io/_swe/rest-api.md

 - metadata about the response

+...And that was the end of the notes I took.
+This was written a week ago, so much of the knowledge feels pretty new to me.
+However, I can already see myself coming back to this post a few weeks or months layer, giving this post the "why did I write it like that?" eye.
+Nonetheless, I want to keep things light with the blog, so I can be as consistent with this as possible.

+That's it for this post!
+Thanks for reading, and please don't hesitate to contact me with any questions, comments, or feedback.

 # Sources
 Here are the sources I used to write this up:
 - [What is a RESTful API?](https://aws.amazon.com/what-is/restful-api/)